5l1v3r1/sipbrute/README.md

 ## Handshake w/ Authentication
 ```
 Step 1.
 The User Agent Client (UAC) initiates a request to Register with the User Agent Server (UAS)
 Step 2.
-The UAS responds with a 401 including a **WWW-Authenticate** header
+The UAS responds with a 401 including a WWW-Authenticate header
 Step 3.
-The UAC responds with another Register request including an **Authorization** header
+The UAC responds with another Register request including an Authorization header
 Step 4.
 The UAS authenticates the UAC and passes a 200 response
 ```

 ## Vulnerability
 ```
 Using the following UAC response (Step 3), we can deduce a few items of relevance.
 Specifically,
-via RFC 3261 we know that the _username_, _realm_, _uri_, and _nonce_ are all used through a series
+via RFC 3261 we know that the USERNAME, REALM, URI, and NONCE are all used through a series
-of MD5 hash operations in order to create the value contained with the _response_ attribute.
+of MD5 hash operations in order to create the value contained with the RESPONSE attribute.

 The hash chain follows:
 H1 = username + ":" + realm + ":" + passphrase